ptrkrlsrd/AdventOfCode2020/README.md

 ## Day 03 - https://fsharp.org/
 * Did I like it?
 I liked it quite a lot.
 If I had the opportunity to use it instead of C# at work, I'd easily do it.
 ## Day 04 - https://www.python.org/
 * Did I like it?
 Using Python3.9 for this task really made me miss my old Python days.
+Writing the code was a breeze!
 I hadn't used the `scheme`library before but it's way nicer than using dang if-tests to validate code.